 Are you worried about your suspension?
-Your car or truck’s shocks should extend on their own.
+Is your vehicle driving different?
+Well, a great place to start troubleshooting is with your suspension.
+Your car or truck’s shock absorbers should extend on their own.
 But they can be fickle.
 Some extend very slowly appearing like they are stuck.
+When they are on your vehicle the weight of it will make this negligible.

 Others are not designed to extend fully and you may be looking at them thinking, ” I bought some bum shocks.”
-But in reality they are working just fine.
-So, should shocks be extended on their own?
+But in reality, they are working just fine.

 Monroe shocks states: